paparazzi/PprzGCS/Readme.md

 `git submodule update --init --recursive`

-Build the needed libraries:

-`./build.sh libs`

-Now you should be able to build the app with:

-`./build.sh app`
+Then just run the build script: `./build.sh`

 To be able to run it from the paparazzi center, you need to add the `build/pprzgcs` directory to your *$PATH*.
 Adapt this command and add it to your .bashrc:

-`export PATH="/path/to/PprzGCS/build/pprzgcs:$PATH"`
+`export PATH="/path/to/PprzGCS/build:$PATH"`

 You should now be able to launch it from the Paparazzi center.

-If you want to run it from the terminal, set the `PAPARAZZI_HOME` and the `PAPARAZZI_SRC` environment variables to your paparazzi path, then just run `./build/pprzgcs/pprzgcs`
+If you want to run it from the terminal, set the `PAPARAZZI_HOME` and the `PAPARAZZI_SRC` environment variables to your paparazzi path, then just run `./build/pprzgcs`

 #### gRPC